-Nitroglycerin topical (for the skin) is used to prevent attacks of chest pain (angina).
-This medicine will not treat an angina attack that has already begun.
+Nitroglycerin is used to prevent attacks of chest pain (angina).

-Nitroglycerin topical may also be used for purposes not listed in this medication guide.
+Nitroglycerin may also be used for purposes not listed in this medication guide.

-You should not use nitroglycerin topical if you are using medicine to treat pulmonary arterial hypertension (PAH), such as riociguat, (Adempas), sildenafil (Revatio), or tadalafil (Adcirca).
+You should not use this medicine if you are also using medicine to treat pulmonary arterial hypertension or erectile dysfunction.

-You should not use this medicine if you are allergic to nitroglycerin or other nitrates (isosorbide mononitrate, isosorbide dinitrate), or:
+You should not use nitroglycerin if you are allergic to it.

 Do not take erectile dysfunction medicine (Viagra, Cialis, Levitra, Stendra, Staxyn, sildenafil, avanafil, tadalafil, vardenafil) while you are using nitroglycerin topical.
 Using erectile dysfunction medicine with nitroglycerin can cause a sudden and serious decrease in blood pressure.

-Nitroglycerin topical is usually applied 3 or 4 times daily.
-You may also need to wash off the ointment at a certain time each day.
+Nitroglycerin topical is usually applied 2 times daily.
 Follow your doctor's instructions carefully.